vijay03/asstprofbook/index.md

 ## Reporting errors

 If you see an error in the book, please open an issue [here](https://github.com/vijay03/asstprofbook/issues).
 Note that the actual text of the book isn't on Github, so you cannot submit pull requests.
 I would be happy to fix errors in response to issues.

+## Copyright

+Copyright (c) 2022.
+Vijay Chidambaram.

+These materials are copyright protected.
+You must ask me permission to use these materials.

+I do not grant to you the right to publish these materials for profit in any form.
+Any unauthorized copying of the  materials is a violation of federal law and may result in legal action.